teticio/latency/README.md

 * **FastAPI + EC2** (`1-fastapi-ec2`).
 "Serverful" architecture.
 Spins up an EC2 instance and installs a Python FastAPI server which serves the web page, provides an end-point to increment & return a in-memory counter.
 The server is exposed on port 8000.

 * **Lambda Python + S3** (`2-lambda-python-s3`).
 Serverless architecture.
 API Gateway serves the web page from S3 bucket and provides route to a Python Lambda function which stores the counter as an object in a S3 bucket.
-Note that AWS resuses Lambda functions as much as possible, meaning that moving as much initialization code outside of the handler function itself improves the latency significantly.
+Note that AWS reuses Lambda functions as much as possible, meaning that moving as much initialization code outside of the handler function itself improves the latency significantly.

 * **Lambda Python + DynamoDB** (`3-lambda-python-dynamodb`).
 Serverless architecture.
 API Gateway serves the web page from S3 bucket and provides route to a Python Lambda function which stores the counter as an item in a DynamoDB table.